denzelrenner/LIFE4136-Group1-Rotation2/README.md

 3.Manually customise the length and the width of the tree to make it more aesthetic
 ```

-6. To save a PNG file of the tree, select Image from the toolbar: Image -> Save a PNG file, then give the file path to your Desktop with an appropriate file name such as `g10577_phylogenetic_tree.png`.
+6. To save a PNG file of the tree, select Image from the toolbar: Image -> Save a PNG file, then give the file path to your Desktop with an appropriate file name such as `g10577_phylogenetic_tree.png`.

 ## Part6 - Protein Structure Modelling